dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 # Platform gRPC Endpoints

-Please refer to the [gRPC Overview](../reference/dapi-endpoints-grpc-overview.md) for details regarding running the examples shown below, encoding/decoding the request/response data, and clients available for several languages.
+Please refer to the [gRPC Overview](../reference/dapi-endpoints-grpc-overview.md) for details regarding running the examples shown below.

 ## Data Proofs and Metadata